 "We hope to understand how these various pathways and mechanisms interrelate with each others.
 Understanding those pathways would help guide future research," Mehra said.

-Explore further: Protein Aurora-A is found to be associated with survival in head and neck cancer
+Explore further: Enzyme found to be a predictive marker of survival in head and neck cancer